josantana/dryish.css/README.md

 ```

 #### State
 Prefixed with `.is-`.
-The state selectors manage the state of an element and the user interaction with it.
+The state selectors manage the state of an element and the user interaction.
 This selector type works great with Javascript.
-It's allowed to use `!importante` here.
-But ONLY here.
+And is the ONLY selector type where is allowed to use `!importante`.
+Only ONLY, ok? :rage:

-###### Example
+###### Examples
 ```
 .is-hidden
 .is-active